juanfont/headscale/docs/running-headscale-linux.md

 ## Installation

-1. Download the lastest Headscale package for your platform (`.deb` for Ubuntu and Debian) from [Headscale's releases page](https://github.com/juanfont/headscale/releases):
+1. Download the latest Headscale package for your platform (`.deb` for Ubuntu and Debian) from [Headscale's releases page](https://github.com/juanfont/headscale/releases):

     ```shell
     wget --output-document=headscale.deb \